sotnir/module-reproducible-basics/_episodes/01-shell-basics.md

 state of the computational environment for later re-execution needs to store the value of the PATH variable to guarantee that given the same set of files, the same commands are executed.
-For example, we may have two different versions of AFNI installed in different locations;
+For example, we may have two different versions of FSL installed in different locations;
-without specifying the path to a particular installation of AFNI, we may unintentionally run a different version than intended and end up with different results.
+without specifying the path to a particular installation of FSL, we may unintentionally run a different version than intended and end up with different results.

 > ## How can you determine the full path of a command?
 >
-> To see which program will actually be used when you run a
+> The `which` command can show which program will actually be used you
-> command, use the `which` command; e.g.:
+> run a command.
+For example:
 > ~~~
-> $ which afni
+> $ which fsl
-> /usr/bin/afni
+> /usr/local/fsl
 > ~~~
 > {: .bash}
-> Do not confuse this with the `locate` command, which (if available) would
+> **Note:** Do not confuse this with the `locate` command, which (if available) would
 > find a file containing the specified word somewhere in the file name/path.
 {: .solution}